Skip navigation

 “People are often surprised that many detained asylum seekers are handcuffed when going to and from off-site medical appointments," says Yasir.
 “I have asked many times for it to stop.
 Many doctors and counsellors have written reports saying that I should never be restrained like this because it is too re-triggering for me.
 I have made many complaints, but I have never been told why handcuffs are necessary, nor why there are times when I can go without restraints.”

-Yasir argues that the Commonwealth and/or its agents engaged in unlawful disability discrimination against him, in breach of the Disability Discrimination Act 1992 (Cth), by requiring that he be handcuffed while being escorted between facilities and while obtaining medical care despite knowledge his history of trauma and diagnosis with PTSD.
-The use of restraints meant that he has been deprived of the opportunity to receive medical care and his conditions were exacerbated.
-He is seeking a declaration that the use of handcuffs was unlawful.
+Yasir argued that the Commonwealth and/or its agents engaged in unlawful disability discrimination against him, in breach of the Disability Discrimination Act 1992 (Cth), by requiring that he be handcuffed while being escorted between facilities and while obtaining medical care despite knowledge his history of trauma and diagnosis with PTSD.
+The use of restraints meant that he had been deprived of the opportunity to receive medical care and his conditions were exacerbated.

 Resources